jingyulong/Web-Development-Issue/README.md

-You can find it at issue tab.
+You can find it at issues tab.